-The Clinician Scientist Program began in 2011 as the “Friedrich C. Luft” Clinical Scientist Pilot Program (with funding from the Volkswagen Stiftung and the Stiftung Charité).
-After a successful pilot phase, the program continued to grow, thanks to support from the medical faculty at Charité – Universitätsmedizin Berlin and from the Charité Foundation, the Johanna Quandt Private Excellence Initiative, the Berlin-Brandenburg School for Regenerative Therapies (BSRT), the Berlin School of Integrative Oncology (BSIO), the NeuroCure Cluster of Excellence, and BIH.
-The program was integrated into the BIH Biomedical Academy in 2015, and since then it has been known as the BIH Charité Clinician Scientist Program.
+The program started in 2011 with eight grantees as the "Friedrich C. Luft" Clinical Scientist Pilot Program through funding from the Volkswagen Foundation and Stiftung Charité.
+After the successful pilot phase, the program grew steadily - through support from the Medical Faculty of Charité - Universitätsmedizin Berlin, Stiftung Charité, the Private Excellence Initiative Johanna Quandt, the Berlin-Brandenburg School for Regenerative Therapies (BSRT), the Berlin School of Integrative Oncology (BSIO), the Cluster of Excellence NeuroCure, and BIH.
+In 2015, the program was organizationally integrated into the BIH Biomedical Innovation Academy (BIA) and has since been called the BIH Charité Clinician Scientist Program.

 Currently, it is not only by far the largest Clinician Scientist Program in Germany (about 150 active fellows and 150 alumni), but also sets nationwide standards - especially in terms of design and quality assurance measures, including, for example, the two-stage selection process, formalized target agreement meetings, structured reporting via the BIH application and reporting portal, and regular feedback meetings.